Insight

 |

-deep interest in meditation and a great love
+kindled a deep interest in meditation and a

-annually in Bali.
-Will has taught at the
+Bay and annually in Bali.
+Will has taught at

 |